viktor1vasilevski/UserManagementAppUI/README.md

 # User Management Frontend (Angular)

 A role-based user management frontend built with Angular.
-This app connects to the .NET 8 Web API backend and allows administrators to manage users and regular users to view their own profiles.
+This app connects to the .NET 9 Web API backend and allows administrators to manage users and regular users to view home(welcome) page.

 ## Tech Stack